hartwigmedical/hmftools/amber/README.md

 TUMOR.amber.qc | Contains median tumor baf and QC status.
 FAIL may indicate contamination in sample.
 TUMOR.amber.vcf.gz | Similar information as BAF file but in VCF format.
 This file is not used by PURPLE.

-## Comparison to earlier versions
+## Comparison to pileup method
 Calculating the BAF directly from the bams is functionally equivalent to the pileup method when using the following samtools arguments:

 ``` -A -B -x -Q 13 -q 1 -f /path/to/refGenome/refGenome.fasta ```

-# AMBER From Pileup (V1.7) - Deprecated
+# AMBER From Pileup - Deprecated

-Note that this version is no longer supported.
-It is recommended you generate the BAFs direcly from the bams.

-## Prerequisites

-AMBER relies on mpileups of the reference and tumor samples sliced at likely heterozygous locations.
+This version of AMBER relies on mpileups of the reference and tumor samples sliced at likely heterozygous locations.
 Sambamba (or samtools) can be used to generate the mpileups.

 Example generation: